Small Community, World-Class University

 - a comprehensive Bursary and Scholarship program.

 Cutting-Edge, Yet Traditional

 Trinity is a special place, memorable for its lovely buildings and grounds.
 It is on the cutting edge intellectually, but it has its own traditions and customs.
-For example, students and fellows still wear their gowns for certain dinners in Strachan Hall.
+For example, students and fellows still wear their gowns for special high table dinners in Strachan Hall.
 The College dances are still important social events.
 We still commemorate Guy Fawkes Night.
 The Lit continues to host debates as it has done for more than a century.
 Our Anglican heritage is still evident, from our marvellous chapel to the ethos that encourages students, the majority of whom are not Anglican, to help others through volunteering.

-Trinity is an amazing place to live and learn.
+Trinity is an amazing place to live and learn!